ReMatching Dynamic Reconstruction Flow: Framework instances

 Importantly, both \ref{eq:one_rigid_lsq_rho1} and \ref{eq:one_rigid_lsq_rho2} are constrained least-squares problems.
-Thus, as detailed in Lemma \ref{lm:prior_rigid}, they enjoy an analytic solution that can be computed efficiently.

-\paragraph{Volume-preserving deformation.} So far we have only covered prior classes that may be too simplistic for capturing complex real-world dynamics.
+Thus, as detailed in Lemma \ref{lm:prior_rigid}, they enjoy an analytic solution that can be computed efficiently. \paragraph{Volume-preserving deformation.} So far we have only covered prior classes that may be too simplistic for capturing complex real-world dynamics.
 To address this, a reasonable assumption would be to include deformations that preserve the volume of any subset of the space.
 Notably, the rigid deformations prior class discussed earlier strictly falls within this class as well.
 Interestingly, volume-preserving flows are characterized by being generated via a divergence-free velocity field, \ie, $\Div{u} = 0$.
 To this end, we propose the following prior class:

 where for each basis $b_j: \Real^d \rightarrow \Real^d$, we assume that $\Div(b_j) = 0$.
 Clearly, $\Div(u_t) = 0$ for any choice of $\vbeta \in \Real^k$.
-Taking into account that $\Div{\Curl{u}} = 0 $, we follow \citep{eisenberger2019divergence}, and incorporate the following basis functions:
+Taking into account that $\Div{\Curl{u}} = 0 $, we follow \cite{eisenberger2019divergence}, and incorporate the following basis functions: